Createdd/Writing/articles/Reflect2017.md

 Building a habit is one of the most important things when to learning a new skill.
 As Zig Zigler put it very eloquently:

-> Repetition is the mother of learning, the father of action, which makes it the architect of accomplishment.”
+> "Repetition is the mother of learning, the father of action, which makes it the architect of accomplishment.”

-For me it meant to just code whenever possible.
+For me it meant to code whenever possible.
 Even just a few lines of code is enough to stay on track.
 Of course this goal was a lot easier to achieve when I started to work as a developer.

 [![screenshot of github](../assets/REFLECT2017/screenshot.png)](https://github.com/DDCreationStudios) Open Source Contributions on Github